Survey on the geometric Bogomolov conjecture: Introduction

 We give a remark on the proof of Theorem~\ref{thm:GBC_dim1}.
-To prove that theorem, we first show that Conjecture~\ref{conj:introGBC} holds under the assumption of $\codim ( X , A) = 1$ (cf. Theorem~\ref{thm:GBC_codimX=1}) by using the recent partical results on the Conjecture~\ref{conj:introGBC}, and then we reduce Theorem~\ref{thm:GBC_dim1} to this codimension $1$ case.
-It will be interesting that our proof of the goemetric Bogomolov conjecture for curves works via partial results of the conjecture for abelian varieties.
+To prove this theorem, we first show that Conjecture~\ref{conj:introGBC} holds under the assumption of $\codim ( X , A) = 1$ (cf. Theorem~\ref{thm:GBC_codimX=1}) by using the recent partial results on the Conjecture~\ref{conj:introGBC}, and then we reduce Theorem~\ref{thm:GBC_dim1} to this codimension $1$ case.
+It should be remarked that our proof of the geometric Bogomolov conjecture for curves works via partial results of the conjecture for abelian varieties.